I am an artist who is always exploring different materials, tools, and processes.

 - This process should only be done outdoors or in a very well-ventilated space far away from flammable surfaces or open flames.

 What Are Disperse Dyes?

-By heating the bath to 185 to 212 degrees Fahrenheit and using a carrier the surface of the acrylic plastic is able to swell and accept the dye.
+By heating the bath to 185-212 degrees Fahrenheit and using a carrier, the acrylic plastic surface can swell and accept the dye.
 Since the dye is not really soluble in water, it is easily transferred to the synthetic particles within the acrylic.

 Role of Dye Carrier

 As noted above, disperse dyes are not soluble in water and usually need a detergent to help keep them dispersed in water.

 The dye carrier is an organic liquid that is soluble in water and can better dissolve the organic dispersed dyes.
 Also, the carrier opens the pores of the acrylic plastic enough to assist in setting dye in the acrylic.